When you take part in a research study your personal patient data may be used. Please see below for more information.

 If you want to complain about how researchers have handled your information, you should contact the research team.
 If you are not happy after that, you can contact the Data Protection Officer.
 The research team can give you details of the right Data Protection Officer.

-If you are not happy with their response or believe they are processing your data in a way that is not right or lawful, you can complain to the Information Commissioner’s Office (ICO) (www.ico.org.uk or 0303 123 1113).
+If you are not happy with their response or believe they are processing your data in a way that is not right or lawful, you can complain to the Information Commissioner’s Office (ICO) here or call them on 0303 123 1113.